dejan2609/tutorial-swarm-storm/README.md

 		    baqend/storm supervisor \
 		     -c nimbus.host=nimbus \
 		     -c supervisor.slots.ports=6700,6701,6702,6703
-Since we do not care where exactly the individual supervisors are running, we did not specify any constraints.
+Since we do not care where exactly the individual supervisors are running, we did not specify any constraints here.
 However, in order to prevent two supervisors from being hosted on one machine unless there is no free machine available, we did specify an **affinity**: `affinity:container!=supervisor`.
 4. You can now access the Storm UI as though it would be running on the manager node: Given your manager node has a public IP, you can access the UI via `http://<manager-ip>:8080`.
-Make sure the you have three supervisors running.
+Make sure that you have three supervisors running.
 Should look something like this:

 ![The Storm UI.](StormUI.PNG)

 ### (Remote) Topology Deployment

+Deploying a topology can now be done from any server that has a Docker daemon running and is in the same network as the manager machine.
+The following command assumes that your topology fatjar is a file called `topology.jar` in your current working directory:

+	docker run \
+	   -it \
+	   --rm \
+	   -v $(readlink -m topology.jar):/topology.jar \
+	   baqend/storm \
+	     -c nimbus.host=<manager-ip> \
+	     jar /topology.jar \
+	       callbaq.storm.Topology \
+	       topologyName=Callbaq redisURL=tcp://10.10.100.18
+Since relative paths are not supported, we use `readlink -m topology.jar` which produces an absolute path for `topology.jar`.
+You can also provide an absolute path directly.

+Killing the topology can either be done via the Storm web UI interactively or, assuming the running topology is called `runningTopology`, like this:

+	docker run \
+	   -it \
+	   --rm \
+	   baqend/storm \
+	     -c nimbus.host=<manager-ip> \
+	     kill runningTopology

 ### Shutting down the Storm Cluster

+Since every Storm-related container is marked with the label (`cluster=storm`), you can kill all of them with the following statement:

+	docker rm -f $(docker ps -a --no-trunc --filter "label=cluster=storm" | awk '{if(NR>1)print $1;}')

 ## TL; DR